Global19-atlassian-net/BindingCalculator/README.md

 Browser Compatibility
 ---------------------
-The recommended web browsers to use with the Sample Calculator are Firefox browser and Chrome browser.
+The recommended web browsers to use with the Binding Calculator are Firefox browser and Chrome browser.
 Safari browser, including mobile Safari, will also work although we have not tested it as extensively.